matthmr/libvsl/LIBVSL.md

 The range of elements of a function that are to be automatically literals (i.e. lists that won't resolute) is static.

-For example, the function `fun` has LR set to 3, because:
+For example, the function `fun` has LR set to `[3, ∞)`, because:

 ```
 (fun <sym> <sym-list> <code...>)
- 1    2     3          4
+ 1    2     3          4   ...
 ```

-The third element, if being a list, is to be taken literally.

-### Static argument range

-The range of elements of a function is static.
+From the third element forward, the expressions are taken literally.